Trusted-Issuer-Registry-2023/tir2023-prototype/backend/README.md

 ```
 An example .env file can also be found at [.env.example](.env.example).

+For proper caching functionality, first, the "autoResolvedDID" must be set using the backend's POST /setAutoResolveDid/ route and the "did" property of the JSON request body.

 ## Generate Models with OpenAPI Generator

 In repository root: